 My name is Graham Scown and I am 61 years old.
 This is my story.

-I was bought up in an era where the Marlboro man told you it was cool to smoke, when watching movies on TV showed me all the cool guys who smoked always won the fights and always got the beautiful girl.
+I was brought up in an era where the Marlboro man told you it was cool to smoke, when watching movies on TV showed me all the cool guys who smoked always won the fights and always got the beautiful girl.
 Both of my parents and grandparents smoked.
 I used to be sent to the local milk bar to buy my mother’s viscount cigarettes, and my father’s tobacco.
 I thought ‘one day I wanted to be like my dad and smoke.’

 At the age of 13 I was in high school and decided that instead of using my bus money to catch the bus to school, I would buy a 10-packet of viscount cigarettes, and walk to school instead.
 I vividly remember lighting-up the first one and inhaling the smoke.
 I got dizzy and started having a coughing fit.
 I thought I was going to die.
 I tried a second puff and the same sensation happened.
 So I hid the packet under a rock and continued on my way to school, thinking that I’d never smoke again.